alessandrocuzzocrea/personal-site/content/posts/2020-07-09-bitsummit-2019/index.md

 Around 13:00 my group had the lunch break.
 The event organizers kindly offered the meal, which consisted of your typical Japanese lunch box (one could choose between meat or fish).
 A variety of soft drinks were also available to all the volunteers free of charge.
 We chilled for around 20 minutes and then headed back to the floor.

-~ Inserisci foto del bento ~
+~ bitsummit bento pic ~

 During the second half, they assigned me to the photo booth, a little and quiet space where we took pictures of the visitors and provided them with a download link so they would remember the fun times they had at the BitSummit.
 Everything went well.
 Working at the photo booth ended up being great fun.
 Visitors loved taking silly pictures with us!

 The other volunteers and I were enjoying our time there at the photo booth when we noticed an unusual number of people talking and saying goodbye to each other in front of the IGN Japan booth.
 It looks like they just concluded their interview.
 And there he was.
 Hideki Kamiya.
 He was unmistakable with his glasses with orange spectacles.
 Kamiya is a former Capcom employee now working at PlatinumGames, which he co-founded with other former Capcom staff.
 We couldn’t pass the opportunity to take a photo with Kamiya so I politely asked him if he wanted to take a picture with us and he agreed.

-~ Inserisci foto di Kamiya, me fatta al photobooth ~
+~ Kamiya & Me at the photo booth pic ~

 After taking the pic and giving the card with the download link to Kamiya, we chatted about random stuff.
 When I mentioned that I’m interested in developing my own games he was really cool with it and he started telling me some anecdotes of when he was starting out.
 Really inspiring stuff.

-~ Inserisci foto di Kamiya e Me ~
+~ Kamiya & Me at the platinum booth pic ~

 After we finish talking I salute Kamiya leaving with the promise that we’ll meet again someday.
 Since my shift at the photo booth was over, I just started wandering around the exhibition floor looking for somebody in need of help while trying out games and talking to developers.